 In addition, many states also have programs specifically for veterans.
 For instance, Project MEND is for residents of Texas and provides refurbished home hospital beds and mattresses to veterans and their spouses.

-If one was born prior to 1/2/1951, he or she can deduct the cost of the bed that is over 7.5% of their adjusted gross income.
-If born after 1/2/1951, one can deduct the amount that is over 10% of their adjusted gross income.
+The tax filer can deduct the cost of the bed that is over 10% of their adjusted gross income.
 If a portion of the bed was covered by insurance, the tax filer would only be able to deduct the portion that was paid out-of-pocket.